ReichtumQian/notes-on-ielts/pages/Fate Stay Night Day1 Part1.md

   My heart died.
   ―――――――――I'm dreaming.
   "――――Huh!?"
-  I squint my eyes at the white light.
+  I squint斜视 my eyes at the white light.
   "So bright", I think.
   It was just light entering my eyes when I woke up, but I'm not used to it.
   I probably didn't even understand what the bright light meant.